 Alice Neville looks back on a heady time in New Zealand’s social history – when an insatiable thirst for a new dairy product brought the country to its very knees.

 Think back, for a moment, to October 2014.
-Exactly five years ago.
 What were you doing?
 Some occurrences of note for context: the National government had just returned to power for a third term.
 The ebola epidemic had reached America.
 Lorde had her first stadium concert tour of New Zealand.
 Oscar Pistorius was sentenced to five years in prison for killing Reeva Steenkamp.
 Meghan Trainor’s ‘All About That Bass’ was dominating the charts.
 Alex Casey bid a fond farewell to retiring weatherman Jim Hickey on a brand-spanking-new website called The Spinoff.

 Admit it: you know what you were doing back then.
 You were, in all probability, in the grips of a chocolate milk-fuelled frenzy.
 A dairy-driven mania.
 You were absolutely frothing over a sweet brown liquid in a plastic bottle.

-That’s right – it has now been five years since Lewis Road Creamery’s chocolate milk first hit the shelves and the population of New Zealand (or the North Island, at least) officially lost its shit.
+It was in 2014 that Lewis Road Creamery’s chocolate milk first hit the shelves and the population of New Zealand (or the North Island, at least) officially lost its shit.

 Until that point, the company was well known in posho artisan food circles, mostly for its butters, but hardly a household name.
 That was all to change when it teamed up with a company that was – good old Whittaker’s.